shadymeowy/glviskit/README.md

 All controllers derive from `BaseController`, which defines update and input-event hooks.
 In typical usage you do not call those hooks directly.
 The window and event loop drive them for you.

 The built-in controllers expose sensitivity controls for keyboard, mouse, and wheel behavior through getters and setters.

-## Python API parity

-The Python bindings are intended to mirror the supported public C++ workflow closely.
-That includes window creation, render-list creation, camera access, path drawing, controller selection, state save and restore, instance management, and per-frame loop and render calls.

-On top of the C++ surface, Python also adds convenient batch overloads for `line`, `point`, `circle`, `triangles`, and `path.line_to()` using NumPy arrays.
-For triangle geometry, the expected shape is `vertices: N x 3` and `indices: M x 3`.
-Python also exposes `mesh_begin()`, `vertex()`, and `triangle()` for incremental mesh building.

-Additionally, `nanobind` generated stubs are generated and shipped with docstrings.